Vyral/brett-jennings-recruiting/_posts/2020-05-05-how-to-succeed-under-shelter-in-place.md

 ---
 layout: post
-title: '30-Day Shelter in Place Agent Action Plan: Part 2'
+title: How to Succeed Under Shelter in Place
 date: 2020-05-05 21:09:00
 tags:
   - Buyer Prospects